Aid Eligible Programs

 Eligible Certificate Programs Qualified for Financial Aid

-Several certificate programs qualify for federal or state financial aid.
-Below are the Gainful Employment disclosures.
+Several undergraduate and graduate certificate programs qualify for federal or state financial aid.
+Not all certificate programs are eligible.

 Qualifying Undergraduate Certificate Programs